-- To promote the general welfare of persons (ostomates) who have surgically constructed openings in their bodies to permit disposal of bodily wastes ("a stoma") or any illness that may result in the formation of a stoma, and persons who, having undergone surgical intervention to assist in the disposal of bodily wastes, require medical and/or pharmaceutical products for the effective management of their condition. - To promote the general welfare of persons (ostomates) who have surgically constructed openings in their bodies to permit disposal of bodily wastes ("a stoma") or any illness that may result in the formation of a stoma, and persons who, having undergone surgical intervention to assist in the disposal of bodily wastes, require medical and/or pharmaceutical products for the effective management of their condition. - To collaborate with the Federal or any State or Territory Government in the development, operation and improvement of any scheme as it affects ostomates, including the recommending of pharmaceutical preparations and stoma appliances for provision under any such scheme. - To comply with the regulations, directions, and requirements of relevant Government Authorities in relation to the administration of any Scheme which affects ostomates.
+- To promote the general welfare of persons (ostomates) who have surgically constructed openings in their bodies to permit disposal of bodily wastes ("a stoma") or any illness that may result in the formation of a stoma, and persons who, having undergone surgical intervention to assist in the disposal of bodily wastes, require medical and/or pharmaceutical products for the effective management of their condition. - To comply with the regulations, directions, and requirements of relevant Government Authorities in relation to the administration of any Scheme which affects ostomates. - Strive for continual improvement of services to members - Maintain a culture focused on respect, recognition, compassion and efficiency - Provide effective representation for persons living with a stoma - Achieve sustainability of our operations including financial sustainability